shankerl-simformsolutions/laravel-test/README.md

 # laravel-test
 Set up the laravel test with Unit, Functional, Integration with code coverage analysis

+## Install dependency using the composer command to set up the required dependency
+1. Run git clone https://github.com/jeremykenedy/laravel-auth.git laravel-auth
+2. Create a MySQL database for the project
+3. From the projects root run cp .env.example .env
+4. Configure your .env file
+5. Install composer, php-mysql, php-ext and php-dom (dependent on your distribution, For Debian run apt install composer php-mysql php-ext php-dom)
+6. Run composer update from the project root folder

 # Test Automation and Code Coverage Guide

 ## Test Structure